zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 }
 ```

-It seems that using dynamic traits and the step-by-step extensions resolved the problem
+It is clear that using dynamic traits and the step-by-step extensions resolved the problem
 with the exponential growth.
 The number of conditions is proportional to
 the number of dimensions and not to the number of all possible combinations.